Ranjith Sajeev

 Ranjith Sajeev is an Indian actor who works in Malayalam films.
-Ranjith has begun his acting career as hero in the Malayalam film Mike alongside Anaswara Rajan and produced by John Abraham.
+Ranjith begun his acting career in the film Mike (2022).

 Career

-In 2022, Ranjith Sajeev debuted in the Malayalam film Mike in the lead role directed by Vishnu Sivaprasad and produced by John Abraham.
+In 2022, Ranjith Sajeev debuted in the Malayalam film Mike in the lead role co-starring Anaswara Rajan directed by Vishnu Sivaprasad and produced by John Abraham.
 His role as ASP Sandeep Krishnan in Golam was critically acclaimed.